RobinMeow/Gemeinschaftskochbuch/seed-mongo-db/README.md

 > The models need to be kept up-to-date.
 Since I'm using only one source control.
 I could be sneaky and use relative pathing to generate models based on the Angular application DTOs, automating the seeding process.
 >
 > This would create a dependency, which I dont think I mind.

+## Deployment

+Continuesly running.
+When a model changes, it should be handeled in the database, for example using Doucment Versioning.